Rocky is a highly curious person who wants to be exceptional. He has a question many people have. How can I be extraordinary?

 Eagerly the next week, he returns to work.
-“I have an idea!” he exclaims.
+“I have an idea,” he exclaims.
 “It will revolutionize button-pressing forever.
-No human shall have to waste his life pushing buttons this way!
+No human shall have to waste his precious life pushing buttons this way!
 Just imagine the joy we will bring!”

 His boss laughs.
-“Nice idea,” he says, “but it’s not realistic.
-Looks like you got a little too much sun.”
+“Nice idea,” he says.
+“But it’s not realistic.
+Looks like you’ve got a little too much sun.”

 Rocky is confused.
-He hangs his head.
 His stomach burns.
-He thinks, what am I doing here?
+He wonders, what am I doing here?
+What is my purpose?

 “You’re being too hard on yourself,” they say.
 “That’s just the way things are, the way they’ve always been.
 We all have dreams about who we will grow up to be when we are young, and then reality settles in.
 Don’t give up button-pressing.
 You’re not a quitter.
 Button-pressing is your life.
 Button-pressing is who you are.
 Who are you if not a button-presser?
 What will you do without handsome pay?
 How will you survive?
 What will we do without you?
-We need you in the bunker!”
+We’re in the bunker together, remember?”

 Overwhelmed, Rocky takes a deep breath.
-It feels good, so he takes another, and another, and another until he’s almost euphoric, like nothing can break his spirit.
+It feels good, so he takes another, and another, and another until he’s almost euphoric.

 A thought pops into his head.
 A question, a series of questions.
 Who am I?
 Do I suck?
 What do I want?